Aqua World

 Aqua World (アクアワールド・大洗, Akua Wārudo Oarai), formerly the Ibaraki Prefectural Oarai Aquarium (茨城県大洗水族館, Ibaraki-ken Oarai suizokukan), is a 19800 m2 aquarium in the Higashiibaraki District of Ibaraki Prefecture, Japan, north of Oarai port at the mouth of the Naka River.

 The aquarium focuses on displaying sharks, and 59 types of sharks live in the aquarium.
 Many varieties of marine species can be found in Aqua World.
 The fee for entry varies according to age group.
+The aquarium is accredited as a Museum-equivalent facilities by the Museum Act from Ministry of Education, Culture, Sports, Science and Technology.

 History

 Prefectural Oarai Aquarium (1952-1970)

 The Ibaraki Prefectural Office established the "Oarai Prefectural Natural Park" in 1951 in order to diversify the year-round availability of activities for leisure and tourism.
 The aquarium opened in June 1952 and the Oarai golf club opened in 1953.
 The prefectural Oarai aquarium was built several hundred meters south of the current building, and has a gate with a Ryugu castle motif and a basin-like appearance.
 It was characterized by a pool.
 Although it was small, with an area of about 165.3 m2, it was a state-of-the-art facility at the time when aquariums were still rare.
 At the time of opening, the aquarium had more than 200,000 visitors a year and about 2.5 million bathers.
 By the time it closed in September 1970 to increase the floor space, a total of 2.6 million people visited.